 - Salted butter: substitute coconut oil and ⅛ teaspoon salt for vegan.

-- Whole grain oatmeal: quick oats will also work but your oatmeal will be more moist if you use whole grain.
+- Whole grain, old-fashioned oats: quick oats will also work but your oatmeal will be more moist if you use whole grain.

 - Chopped pecans: to add a little crunch.
 Walnuts are also tasty.